-Habitat families are low-income, har-working families who want to help themselves and others to become homeowners.
+Habitat families are families in need of affordable housing who want to help themselves and others to become homeowners.
 They must view our online Homeownership Information Session to fill out a Home Application Form.
 Click here for the video.

 In the application form we ask about:

 - The family

 - Willingness to partner with Habitat in future projects

 Applications are screened for eligibility based on three basic criteria.